One of the 7 new wonders of the world, Petra is, quite simply, an amazing, must-see travel spot.

 This page contains affiliate links meaning Big World Small Pockets may receive a small commission on any purchases at no extra cost to you.

-Why Visit Petra?
+Why You Should Visit Petra?

 I thought I’d start this guide off with a quick intro to Petra to fill you in on why this Jordan attraction is an absolute must-see during your time here.